-Councilman Terrell Pruitt was elected to his third term as representative of the Ward 1 community, which includes the Lee-Harvard and Miles neighborhoods on the southeast side of Cleveland, in November 2013.
+Councilman Terrell Pruitt was elected to his third term as representative of the Ward 1 community, which includes the Lee-Harvard, Lee-Seville, Mount Pleasant and Union-Miles neighborhoods on the southeast side of Cleveland, in November 2013.

 Councilman Pruitt has quickly moved into a leadership role on Cleveland City Council.
 He is the Majority Whip and chairs the Utilities Committee.
 He also serves as the chair of the Operations Committee and is a member of the Development, Planning and Sustainability; Finance; Workforce and Community Benefits; and Rules Committees..